Browse

 Amenities Challenges Modifications

-Lighting Lack of proper lighting can cause falling, tripping, or other accidents.
+Lack of proper lighting can cause falling, tripping, or other accidents.

-Also, ample lighting is essential for doing delicate tasks, like shaving, applying makeup, and grooming.
+Also, ample lighting is essential for doing delicate tasks like shaving, applying makeup, and grooming.

 Motion-activated lights can be added so that older adults and people with limited vision don’t have to navigate through a dark room to find the light switch, reducing the risk of certain accidents.

-Floor Slippery and uneven flooring increases the risk of falling.
 Use flooring materials that meet the Americans with Disabilities Act (ADA) standard.
-One option is non-slip vinyl flooring
+One option is a non-slip mat for added safety.

 Add non-slip accessories, such as anti-fatigue mats, anti-slip strips, or carpet, to minimize slips and falls.